garycarlyle/TVShow/README.md

 TVShow is an experimental project which aims to provide a simple interface to watch any movies.

 ## Well, is it legal?
 Depends on which country you live in, it may be not.
-Also, I'm planning to rethink the media's content to make it entirely legal (ie. content may be replaced by free instructional such as documentaries or TED podcast)
+Also, I'm planning to rethink the media's content to make it entirely legal (ie. content may be replaced by free instructional media such as documentaries or TED podcast)

 ## Hmm, it does remind me something...
 Well, you may be thinking about Popcorn Time, don't you ?
 If so, yes.
 The concept is not new, and this project is clearly inspired from it.
 Also, my primary goal was to make an alternative, using .NET framework.